programmfabrik/easydb-documentation/content/sysadmin/konfiguration/easydb-server.yml/produce.en.md

 * Maximum size of 500 is implemented by `"target_size": "500x500",`.
 * `500px` is the name of the variant.
 Names that only contain numbers are NOT VALID.
 Make sure to also include letters.
 * `__all` is an existing paragraph.
-Putting your new varint into it, as in this example, defines that this variant is produced for assets no matter whether the format of the original file is png, jpg, tiff, etc..
+Putting your new variant into it, as in this example.
+Thusly your new variant is produced for assets no matter whether the format of the original file is png, jpg, tiff, etc..
 * Putting your new variant into the `image` clause, as in this example, defines that this variant is only to be produced for assets which are an images in their original file.
 You could instead use the clauses `video`, `office`, etc. or the clause `__all` with the same indentation, to produce for all classes.
-* `"target_size_minimum": "251x251",` defines that this preview is NOT to be generated for assets smaller than 251 pixels in both dimensions.
+* `"target_size_minimum": "251x251",` defines that this preview is NOT to be generated for assets which smaller than 251 pixels in both dimensions.
 * The preview is generated as a jpg file.
 E.g. `png` and `tiff` are also possible.
 * `target_interlace` and `target_quality` are for jpg only.
 For `png` and `tif` consider e.g. `"target_alpha": "on"` for transparency or `"target_dpi": "300"` for printing.
-* Make sure to include all needed commas and to avoid any additional commas, e.g. at the end of a list (as shown after `"target_no_enlarge": "1"` in the example above).
-Consider using a syntax check or a linter tool for json.
+* Make sure to include all needed commas and to avoid any superflous commas.
+A superflous commma would be e.g. one at the end of a list.
+Note for example that there is no comma after `"target_no_enlarge": "1"` in the example above.
+Consider using a syntax checker and linter tool for json.

 ## eas_rights_management.yml